Category

 Not that this can’t happen, but most companies will want more information before paying that much for such a small word count.

-How to avoid freelance this scam: Always research the company.
+How to prevent this freelancer scam: Always research the company.
 Ask tough questions about the pay rate and project scope to gauge whether they’re legit.
 Trust your instincts—if something feels off, politely decline.
 You’re probably right and you just avoided a freelance client scam.

 The Impersonator